aiverify-foundation/moonshot/docs/faq.md

 We are working to produce a fix.
 In the meanwhile, please exit the program and delete it via your file explorer.

-#### I get an error when I try to run a benchmark which has unicode characters, or when the LLM's response contains unicode characters
+### (Windows Only) I get an error when I try to run a benchmark which has unicode characters, or when the LLM's response contains unicode characters

 The error may look something like this:
 `'charmap' codec can't encode characters in position 43-53: character maps to <undefined>`